Holy Week Schedule

 Weekday Masses

-Holy Hour/Confessions – Friday, March 28, 10:30am-11:30am
+Holy Hour/Confessions – Friday, April 25, 11:00am-12:00pm

-Friday Faith Study – Understanding the Mass! – Friday, March 28, 1-2:30pm
+Friday Faith Study – Understanding the Mass! – Friday, April 25, 1-2:30pm

-by Bev and family.
+by Bev and Family

 Fr.
 John Mark Missio - Archdiocese of Toronto